WALL-E (video game)

-WALL-E (stylized as WALL·E) is a platform video game developed by Heavy Iron Studios and published by THQ, based on the 2008 film of the same name.
+WALL-E (stylized as WALL·E) is a platform video game developed by three studios; Heavy Iron Studios, Asobo Studio and Helixe, all responsible for different platforms, and all published by THQ.
+The games are based on a slightly earlier version of the 2008 film of the same name, so some key scenes do not match up with the film release.
+The game received mixed reviews, however the version of the game developed by Asobo Studio was received more positively.

-WALL-Es reception differed by the version of the game.
-The Wii, Xbox 360, and PlayStation 3 versions of the game received mixed reviews, with criticisms being levied at the poor camera and repetitive gameplay.
-The game saw a more lukewarm reception to the PC, PlayStation Portable and PlayStation 2 versions for their longer lengths and varied gameplay.
-The Nintendo DS version in particular was highly criticized for its lack of music, poor camera, and simple yet frustrating gameplay.

 Gameplay

 The PlayStation 3, Wii and Xbox 360 versions feature nine explorable levels.
 The Microsoft Windows, Mac OS X, PlayStation 2 and PlayStation Portable versions feature twenty-four levels, and the Nintendo DS features fourteen explorable worlds.
 The Wii is the only version of the game that features 3 head-to-head multiplayer modes, while the Nintendo DS version features co-op modes playable as WALL-E or EVE.
 As the player plays through the levels of the Nintendo DS version, they unlock clips from the movie viewable at any time.
 The Microsoft Windows, Mac OS X, PlayStation 2 and PlayStation Portable versions allow the player to use music to summon reject bots throughout the game.
 The story mode is based on an earlier version of the film with some creative liberties also taken, as the character's roles are different from the movie.
 GO-4 survives and tries to steal the plant when the Axiom lands on Earth, EVE is tasered by AUTO, WALL-E repairing EVE (EVE tries to repair WALL-E in the original) and WALL-E survives from getting crushed by the Holo-Detector.
 The reversal of EVE and WALL-E being damaged was actually intended to occur in the movie, but was later changed.